 Torgau looks back on a past steeped in history.
 The city in eastern Saxony was the former residence of the Ernestine princes, a side branch of the Wettins, named after their progenitor Elector Ernst of Saxony (1441-1486), who made Torgau his residence city and had Hartenfels Castle expanded.

-In 1521 Martin Luther visited Torgau for the first time.
-Frederick III, Elector of Saxony (1463-1525), supported him decisively and Torgau became a focal point of the Reformation.
+Martin Luther came to Torgau for the first time in 1521.
+He found a powerful protector in Elector Frederick the Wise (1463-1525) and Torgau became a focal point of the Reformation.

 In 1552, Luther's widow, Katharina von Bora, moved to Torgau.
 Today there is a museum dedicated to her in her death house.
 Her tomb in the church of St. Mary is one of the sights of Torgau.